 The anus is packed with nerve-endings, so ass play can be an enjoyable and intimate activity for people of all genders and orientations.
-Fingering ass can be a great intro to anal play as fingers are often small and agile and can provide the kind of delicate, targeted pressure that can be more challenging to achieve with a toy or a penis.
-Learning how to safely and skillfully finger ass can be a great addition to your sex life!
+It can also be a great intro to anal play as fingers are often small and agile and can provide the kind of delicate, targeted pressure that can be more challenging to achieve with a toy or a penis.
+Learning how to safely and skillfully finger ass can be a great addition to your sex life.

 Even though fingering is relatively low-risk for contracting STI’s as far as sexual activities go, it’s important to keep in mind that no sexual activity represents zero risk: if you’re playing with multiple partners, have any questions about safety, or just want to keep your hands squeaky-clean, single-use gloves (latex, or nitrile for those with latex sensitivities) or finger cots are a great way to protect yourself and your partner.